grame-cncm/guidolib/doc/html/api/source/overview.rst

 Multiple calls are interpreted from left to right.
 The server responds to the last valid call.
 All extra arguments for a given call to a server must be specified immediately after the call.
-So:
+So :ref:`getting the voice map <voice-map>`:

 .. parsed-literal::
   `http://faust.grame.fr:8000/?gmn=[a%20b]&get=voicemap&voice=1 <http://faust.grame.fr:8000/?gmn=[a%20b]&get=voicemap&voice=1>`_